Log canonical $3$-fold complements: Complements for surfaces

 In this section, we prove the statement of Theorem~\ref{main-theorem-hyper} for surfaces.
 In particular, we prove the following statement.

 \begin{theorem} Let $\mathcal{R} \subset [0,1]$ be a finite set of rational numbers.
-There exists a natural number $n$ only depending on $\mathcal{R}$ which satisfies the following.
-Let $X\rightarrow T$ be a projective contraction between normal quasi-projective varieties so that the log canonical surface $(X,B)$ is $\qq$-complemented over $t\in T$ and the coefficients of $B$ belong to $\Phi(\mathcal{R})$.
+There exists a natural number $n$ only depending on $\mathcal{R}$ that satisfies the following.
+Let $X\rightarrow T$ be a contraction between normal quasi-projective varieties such that the log canonical surface $(X,B)$ is $\qq$-complemented over $t\in T$ and the coefficients of $B$ belong to $\Phi(\mathcal{R})$.
 Then up to shrinking $T$ around $t$ we can find

 such that $(X,B+\Gamma/n)$ is a log canonical pair. \end{theorem}

 \begin{remark} By Lemma \ref{coefficients-perturbation}, one can recover a version of Theorem \ref{thm:log-canonical-surface-complements} where the set of coefficients is a DCC set $\Lambda \subset \qq$ with rational accumulation points.
 On the other hand, Theorem \ref{thm:log-canonical-surface-complements} is sufficient for the structure of the proof of Theorem \ref{main-theorem}. \end{remark}